mihaimihaila/frenzygames/docs/free-puzzles.md

 ## Free puzzles

-The game contains **75 puzzles** that can be played in any difficulty mode, using any puzzle shape and as many times as you want.
+The game contains **75 puzzles** that can be played in any difficulty mode, as many times as you want.

 ## Ad Sponsored Puzzle of the Day

 Every day we offer a unique puzzle that can be played after watching a short video ad.
 By watching the video ad, you gain access the puzzle and you can play it like a regular free puzzle.
-Remember to finish the game before the end of the day, as Puzzle of the Day changes at midnight.
+Remember to finish the game before the end of the day, as [Puzzle of the Day](https://frenzygames.net/custom/pod) changes at midnight.
-If you want to play Puzzle of the Day without having to watch ads you can purchase a Remove ads subscription or a Premium subscription.
+If you want to play [Puzzle of the Day](https://frenzygames.net/custom/pod) without having to watch ads you can purchase a Remove ads subscription or a [Premium](https://frenzygames.net/custom/premium) subscription.
 See Subscription rules below for details.

 ## Paid Puzzle Packs